MP for Carshalton and Wallington

 Liberal Democrat Shadow Leader of the House of Commons

-Bobby Dean is the Liberal Democrat MP for Carshalton and Wallington, elected on 4 July 2024.
-He serves as the Liberal Democrat Shadow Leader of the House of Commons (since 1 October 2025) and sits on several Commons committees, including the Treasury Committee, Modernisation Committee, Members Estimate Committee, Restoration and Renewal Client Board, and the House of Commons Commission.
-His voting record places him on the centre-right of the spectrum and shows strong party loyalty.
+Bobby Dean is the Liberal Democrat MP for Carshalton and Wallington, first elected in 2024.
+He current serves as the Liberal Democrat Shadow Leader of the House of Commons and sits on several Commons committees, including the Treasury Committee and the Modernisation Committee, with governance roles on bodies such as the House of Commons Commission and related boards from 2026.

-Declared financial interests include gifts, benefits and hospitality from UK sources (two entries), miscellaneous interests (two entries), donations and other support for MP activities (one entry), and visits outside the UK (one entry).
+Declares six financial interests, including gifts, benefits and hospitality from UK sources (two entries), miscellaneous interests (two entries), donations or other support for MP activities (one entry), and visits outside the UK (one entry).

 Generated 21 February 2026